+Remuneration due or awarded for the year ended Amounts submitted to a vote

+Presentation

+Supplementary pension plan

+None received

-Remuneration due or awarded for the year ended Amounts submitted to a vote Presentation Supplementary pension plan None received plan set up for Groupe SEB's French senior managers (members of the Executive Committee).
-The plan complements the statutory schemes and is composed as follows: a defined-benefit deferred compensation plan, under which beneficiaries are subject to seniority and presence conditions.
-The amount of benefits payable under this plan in addition to the applicable statutory schemes represents up to 25% of a reference remuneration calculated on the average of the target remuneration for the past three years; a defined-benefit supplementary pension plan, under which beneficiaries are also subject to seniority and presence conditions.
-Entitlements under this plan vest at an annual rate of 0.8% of a reference remuneration calculated on the average of the target remuneration for the past three years and capped at 20 years' seniority, i.e. a maximum of 16% of the reference remuneration; a collective defined-benefit plan available to senior managers, with a contribution equal to 8% of their salaries.
+Bertrand Neuschwander is a member of the collective supplementary pension plan set up for Groupe SEB's French senior managers (members of the Executive Committee).

+The plan complements the statutory schemes and is composed as follows:

+- a defined-benefit deferred compensation plan, under which beneficiaries are subject to seniority and presence conditions.
+The amount of benefits payable under this plan in addition to the applicable statutory schemes represents up to 25% of a reference remuneration calculated on the average of the target remuneration for the past three years; - a defined-benefit supplementary pension plan, under which beneficiaries are also subject to seniority and presence conditions.
+Entitlements under this plan vest at an annual rate of 0.8% of a reference remuneration calculated on the average of the target remuneration for the past three years and capped at 20 years' seniority, i.e. a maximum of 16% of the reference remuneration; - a collective defined-benefit plan available to senior managers, with a contribution equal to 8% of their salaries.
 Pensions earned under this plan are deducted from the supplementary pension originating from the defined-benefit supplementary pension plan (rights frozen in April 2014).

-Regime Amount Deferred defined-benefit pension plan (rights frozen on 8 March 2019) €85,934 gross per year Supplementary defined-benefit pension plan (rights frozen on 8 March 2019) €64,800 gross per year Defined-contribution pension plan (the entitlements resulting from this plan have been frozen since April 2014) €4,795 gross per year Executive officers are potentially eligible for define service and attendance at Executive Committee M. The plan is capped at 41% of the reference rem variable remuneration (including the income from co with the AFEP-MEDEF Code.
-This reference remutimes the annual social security ceiling in force at 1 As a result, the supplementary pension plan for ex AFEP-MEDEF Code recommendations as updated. seniority required: minimum 8 years of service; rate of progression: entitlements based on senior annually, reduced to 3.0% in 2016, and capp accordance with the plan introduced by law 2 growth, activity and equal economic opportuniti reference period used: average of the target revears; maximum of 41% including benefits from the st Groupe SEB intends to outsource the entire corpayments to a fund into which the pension contribasis.
-This agreement, approved by the Board of Diresubmitted for approval by the shareholders at the Shareholders on 12 May 2015, in accordance with area annuals will be paid upon retirem. leetings. huneration, i.e. both fixed and impulsory plans), in accordance ineration is itself capped at 36 the time of retirement. kecutive officers complies with d in June 2018: ity up to a maximum of 3.925% ed after 20 years' seniority in 015-990 of 6 August 2015 on es; emuneration for the past three atutory program. ommitment through matching butions are made on a regular ectors on 22 April 2014, was he Annual General Meeting of th the procedure for regulated
+Entitlements estimation at 31 December 2018 to July 2024:

+Regime Amount Deferred defined-benefit pension plan (rights frozen on 8 March 2019) €85,934 gross per year Supplementary defined-benefit pension plan (rights frozen on 8 March 2019) €64,800 gross per year Defined-contribution pension plan (the entitlements resulting from this plan have been frozen since April 2014) €4,795 gross per year

+Executive officers are potentially eligible for defined-benefit plans after 8 years of service and attendance at Executive Committee Meetings.

+The plan is capped at 41% of the reference remuneration, i.e. both fixed and variable remuneration (including the income from compulsory plans), in accordance with the AFEP-MEDEF Code.
+This reference remuneration is itself capped at 36 times the annual social security ceiling in force at the time of retirement.

+As a result, the supplementary pension plan for executive officers complies with AFEP-MEDEF Code recommendations as updated in June 2018:

+- seniority required: minimum 8 years of service; - rate of progression: entitlements based on seniority up to a maximum of 3.925% annually, reduced to 3.0% in 2016, and capped after 20 years' seniority in accordance with the plan introduced by law 2015-990 of 6 August 2015 on growth, activity and equal economic opportunities; - reference period used: average of the target remuneration for the past three years; - maximum of 41% including benefits from the statutory program.

+Groupe SEB intends to outsource the entire commitment through matching payments to a fund into which the pension contributions are made on a regular basis.

+This agreement, approved by the Board of Directors on 22 April 2014, was submitted for approval by the shareholders at the Annual General Meeting of Shareholders on 12 May 2015, in accordance with the procedure for regulated agreements.
+This amounts will be paid upon retirement, provided he does not take up any job between now and July 2024.